Arbitrary-arity Tree Automata and QCTL: Operations on

 \section{Operations on \AATAs}

 This section is the main technical part of our paper: we~develop algorithms for performing various operations on \AAPTAs (namely union and intersection, projection, complementation and alternation removal), and carefully study the size of the \AAPTAs we obtain.
-Table~\ref{tab-summary} gathers our results, giving the \kl(A){size} of the resulting \AAPTAs depending on the \kl(A){size} of the \AAPTAs given in input.

 The~rest of this section gives detailed algorithms, explanation of their correctness, and justifications for the sizes of the resulting automata.